conduitio-labs/conduit-connector-salesforce/README.md

     Make sure the user you are attaching to the application has "API ENABLED" permission set on their account.

 5. Set up event:

+6. Once done, You can begin with configuring the connector:
+    1. Set `oauthEndpount`, it should be a full url to your salesforce, (e.g: https://mysalesforce.salesforce.com )
+    2. Use Step 3 **Consumer Key** value as `clientId` config.
+    3. Use Step 3 **Consumer Secret** value as `clientSecret` config.
+    4. Set `topicNames` to either one or multiple event topic names the connector will subscribe to, should contain event in topic name such as `/event/Test__e`.
+    5. Set any optional config fields as needed.

 ## Testing